 Every baby has possibilities for self-actualization but most get it knocked out of them.
 I think of the self-actualizing man not as an ordinary man with something added but rather as the ordinary man free of the crippling addictions that block self-actualization.”

   Addictions explain why 99+% of us are too busy obsessing over primitive needs to care about anything (including being needs) other than protecting and triggering dopamine flow.

-  As unhealthy as addictions can be, they are only one factor that keeps addicts behaving more like missing links than self-actualized beings.
+  As unhealthy as addictions can be, they are only one factor keeping addicts behaving more like missing links than self-actualized beings.
 A more significant factor is that addictions invariably include the self-deceptions, denials, and unconsciousness required to deny information that threatens the need to satisfy insatiable dopamine-induced cravings.

   In other words:

-  - It doesn’t matter if everyone starts out with the potential to self-actualize if we’re born into societies that seduce children with addictive substances, beliefs, and behaviors.
+  - It doesn’t matter if everyone starts out with the potential to self-actualize if we’re born into societies where impressionable children are easily seduced with addictive substances, beliefs, and behaviors.

   - In denying dopamine-induced addictions we unconsciously deny ourselves the gift of consciousness.

   - It’s not necessary to give up additive behaviors that make us happy, healthy, wealthy, and/or wise.

-  - It is necessary to give up the addictive behaviors that exacerbate stress, cause misery, and keep us lying to ourselves and others.
+  - It is necessary to give up addictive behaviors that exacerbate stress, cause misery, and keep us lying to ourselves and others.

   The Good News: The truth truly can set us free

   Self-actualization is not only possible, it’s available to anyone willing to honestly admit to the addictions that prevent self-actualization.

   There are challenges.
 Needles, obesity, STDs, emphysema, and cirrhosis make it difficult for heroin, food, sex, nicotine, and booze addicts to deny addictions.
-Unfortunately, the most common, dangerous, and destructive dopamine-induced addictions (to safety/power, attention/approval/acceptance, esteem/status, belief systems, and money) are considered normal and even enviable.
-This makes denying destructive behaviors so easy that few are willing to risk giving up the dopamine triggers, even when they only add to their misery.
+Unfortunately, the most common, dangerous, and destructive dopamine-induced addictions (to safety/power, attention/approval/acceptance, esteem/status, belief systems, and money) are considered normal and even admirable.
+This makes denying destructive behaviors so easy that few are willing to risk giving up the dopamine triggers, even when they inevitably add to their misery.

   The Great News: admitting to addictions is easier than you might think